 4. Environmental Risk

 Manage environmental risk by working with a commercial real estate development and construction company that’s well-established in your target area.
 They’ll be knowledgeable about best practices for planning, survey, land development and sustainable commercial construction, and they’ll have subcontractors you can be sure are only using compliant building methods and materials.
+You can also reach out to commercial real estate agents that are knowledgeable on the area for a quicker but potentially less thorough turnover.

 5. Construction Risk